Santiagor2230/VGG16-Object_Localization/README.md

 # Object Localization task:

-## task 1:

-locating the charizard in a dark background with resizing and flip transformations:
+## Task 1-locating the charizard in a dark background with resizing and flip transformations:

 ![dark_background](https://github.com/Santiagor2230/VGG16-Object_Localization/assets/52907423/58a1e448-c840-4cb5-a201-391ebff86071)